Health Anxiety Test: Are You a Cyberchondriac?

 The psychological mechanisms at play

-Cyberchondria relies on several well-documented cognitive biases in psychology:
+Cyberchondria relies on several cognitive biases well documented in psychology:

 Differences from classic hypochondria